 |Nuna PIPA lite lx||$399.95||PIPA series (original) base||5.7 pounds||With base||Yes||No|

 PIPA RELX Base Compatibility

-The PIPA rx includes NUNA’s new PIPA RELX base.
-This base is compatible with all Pipa car seats.
+The PIPA rx includes NUNA’s PIPA RELX base.
+This base is compatible with all PIPA car seats.
 The manual clearly states to follow the directions included with your particular Pipa when using the PIPA RELX base.

 PIPA RELX Base vs. the Original Pipa Base, a Quick Summary